 How many calories in chicken corn chowder recipe?

 The exact number of calories and carbohydrates in corn chowder will depend upon the precise measurement and exact brand of ingredients you decide to use in this recipe.
-This easy chicken chowder recipe serves eight and has approximately 267 calories and 26 grams of carbohydrates per serving.
+This chicken corn chowder recipe serves eight and has approximately 267 calories and 26 grams of carbohydrates per serving.

 Is corn chowder gluten-free?